markdingo/cslb/README.md

 page.
 When activated via an environment variable the web page provides statistics on intercepted `DialContext` Requests, information on cached SRV and healthcheck results.

+### Community

+If you have any problems using cslb or suggestions on how it can do a better job, don't hesitate to create an [issue](https://github.com/markdingo/cslb/issues) or email the [authors](https://github.com/markdingo/cslb/blob/master/AUTHORS) directly.
+This package can only improve with your feedback.

 ### Copyright and License

 Cslb is Copyright :copyright: 2019 Mark Delany.
 This software  is licensed under the BSD 2-Clause "Simplified" License.